section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 Web hosting services can be sorted into three categories;

 Shared hosting, VPS hosting, and managed WordPress hosting.
 Shared hosting is the most popular.
-Companies like Namecheap, Bluehost, HostGator, SiteGround, and GoDaddy offer shared hosting.
+Companies like [Namecheap](https://www.namecheap.com/), [Bluehost](https://www.bluehost.com/), [HostGator](https://www.hostgator.com/), [SiteGround](https://www.siteground.com/), and [GoDaddy](https://uk.godaddy.com/) offer shared hosting.
 Your website is likely to be hosted with more than 200 other websites on the same server.
 When the other sites hosted together with yours get an upsurge in traffic, there is a higher likelihood of the server performance being impacted thus making your website slow.

 VPS (Virtual Private Server) hosting requires you to be able to do server configuration and server management.
 VPS costs from $5 a month.
-Some of the VPS providers are Amazon, Linode, and Digital Ocean.
+Some of the VPS providers are [Amazon](https://aws.amazon.com/?nc2=h_lg), [Linode](https://www.linode.com/), and [Digital Ocean](https://www.digitalocean.com/).
 Amazon, Linode, and Digital Ocean be more complex to configure for beginners.
-Providers such as [Runcloud](https://runcloud.io/), [SpinupWP](https://spinupwp.com/), and [GridPane](https://gridpane.com/) provide VPS that are easier to manage and made for WordPress.
+Providers such as [Runcloud](https://runcloud.io/), [SpinupWP](https://spinupwp.com/), and [GridPane](https://gridpane.com/) provide VPSes that are easier to manage and made for WordPress.
 The VPS approach cuts on cost.
 However, you will be responsible for server optimization and if something breaks.

 Managed WordPress hosting provides the best hosting with servers configured and optimized to run WordPress.
 Issues such as updates, backups, and other server management tasks are carried out by the hosting provider.
 This justifies the higher cost compared to VPS hosts.
 Some of the providers are WPEngine, SiteGround, and Liquid Web.